cran/baymedr/README.md

 ## The equivalence test (`equiv_bf()`)

-With `equiv_bf()` we can test whether the experimental and the control groups are equivalent.
+With `equiv_bf()` we can test whether the experimental and the control groups are (practically) equivalent.
 With the argument `interval`, an equivalence interval can be specified.
-The argument `interval_std` can be used to specify whether the equivalence interval is given in standardised (TRUE;
+The argument `interval_std` can be used to specify whether the equivalence interval is given in standardized (TRUE; the default) or unstandardized (FALSE) units.
-the default) or unstandardised (FALSE) units.
 However, in contrast to the frequentist equivalence test, `equiv_bf()` can also incorporate a point null hypothesis, which constitutes the default in `equiv_bf()` (i.e., `interval` = 0).
+The Bayes factor (i.e., BF01) resulting from `equiv_bf()` quantifies evidence for the data under the null hypothesis (i.e., H0) relative to the two-sided alternative hypothesis (i.e., H1).

 We can use the raw data to compute a Bayes factor: